Application Rules

 Password Safe Account Name

-If you deploying the BeyondInsight management console, you can integrate Password Safe with Privilege Management for Windows.
+If you deploying the BeyondInsight management console, you can integrate Password Safe with Endpoint Privilege Management for Windows.
 These features are detailed in the BeyondInsight Integration Guide.

 Access Token